erimcg/Using-D3js/08_05_timers.md

 ## d3.interval

-Running a function constantly with `d3.timer` can be taxing on our computers, and running many timers at once can result in visual studders if it relates to animation.
+Running a function constantly with `d3.timer` can be taxing on our computers, and can result in visual studders or timing issues.
 To remedy this we can use a timer that is not called constantly but instead every X milliseconds.
+D3.js provides us `d3.interval` as a solution to this problem.

+Like `d3.timer`, `d3.interval` calls a callback function that we supply or define and passes in the elapsed time.
+However, unlike `d3.timer`, `d3.interval` does not run every frame, but instead every `delay` milliseconds.
+If `delay` is not passed in, `d3.interval` will invoke the callback every frame like with `d3.timer`.
+Starts the countdown for the first invocation of the callback after `time` milliseconds from when the interval was decalred.

-+ [d3.interval(callback[, delay[, time]])](https://github.com/d3/d3-timer#interval) - Like `d3.timer` except it runs every `delay` milliseconds, not constantly.
++ [d3.interval(callback[, delay[, time]])](https://github.com/d3/d3-timer#interval) - Like `d3.timer` except it runs once every `delay` milliseconds, not constantly.
 If `delay` is not set, it is equivalent to timer.
 The callback is passed the elapsed time.

 In Figure 2 we use the `printTime` function like we did in Figure 1, however now instead of using `d3.timer`, we use `d3.interval` to call the function *every* 100ms.
 ``` {cm: visible, edit: uneditable}